Intro

 Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of men in their deceitful scheming.
 Instead, speaking the truth in love, we will

-iv) in all things grow up into him who is the Head, that is, Christ.
+iv) grow to become in every respect the mature body of him who is the head, that is, Christ.

 From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work (Ephesians 4:11-16)

-Consider the wider Body of Christ.
-Consider each denomination and even the local church.
+One must consider the wider Body of Christ.
+Consider each denomination.
+Consider each local church.
 Has it happened yet?
-Have we all ….
+Have we all:-

 i) reached unity in the faith?